abbs-coding/example-python-research-package/docs/understanding-pyproject-toml.md

 The `pyproject.toml` file defines how your project is built and installed.

+This is the file that tools like `pip`, `pytest`, and continuous integration systems read to understand your project.

 You do not need to understand every detail to use it effectively.
 At a high level, it answers three questions:

 - How is the project installed?